jxbz/signSGD/gradient_expts/README.md

 The Welford algorithm is just an online algorithm for computing mean and variance.
 I.e. it only needs a single pass through to the data to compute these statistics, which saves time when your dataset is large.

-In the Welford algorithm loops we also add a few lines of code that collect gradient samples for a randomly chosen "special parameter".
+In the Welford algorithm loop we also add a few lines of code that collect gradient samples for a randomly chosen "special parameter".
 This is for the purpose of plotting histograms of the stochastic gradient noise, and has nothing to do with the Welford algorithm.